RooHTaylor/PHP-Course/Introduction to PHP.md

 ### Insert ###

-Self-explanatory really.
-An insert query is used to insert data into a table.
+An *insert query* is used to insert data into a table.
 You can use it to insert one or multiple rows at one time.
-The syntax for a basic insert query is [type]:
+The syntax for a basic insert query is:

 ``` {.sql}
 INSERT INTO tbl_name (column1, column2, column3) VALUES (1, 2, 3), (4, 5, 6), (7, 8, 9);